HenkLangeveld/Blogr-landing-page/README-template.md

 ### Useful resources

-- [Sass setup](https://medium.com/@brianhan/watch-compile-your-sass-with-npm-9ba2b878415b) - I followed this article to setup my Sass
+- [Sass setup](https://medium.com/@brianhan/watch-compile-your-sass-with-npm-9ba2b878415b) - I followed this article to setup my Sass.
+The only thing I changed is to use 'start' in my package.json file instead of 'watch-css' so I can just use 'npm start' in the terminal.
 - [Responsive setup](https://www.youtube.com/watch?v=LzRfa6xAkqk) - This video gave me a lot of ideas of how best to deal with a responsive site.